jdahlin/gml/README.md

 The current implementation is written using Python, it will be ported to C when it's a bit more mature and better tested.

-GML is licensed under GNU GPLv2+.
+GML is licensed under GNU LGPL version 2 or later.

 # Example